-Outline of Research Paper and Research Paper must be submitted electronically on February 1, 2021 and April 8, 2021, respectively.
+Outline of Research Paper and Research Paper must be submitted electronically on February 2, 2022 and March 17, 2022, respectively.
 The Instructor and Teaching Assistants assume no responsibility whatsoever for assignments left under office doors, faxed, or texted (none of which is advised) or delivered in any other form than electronically.
 Final version of research paper must include the original outline with the teaching assistants' and instructor's comments.
 Each electronic submission (Word format) must be addressed to gallegui@mcmaster.ca, as well as the Teaching Assistant's McMaster e-mail address.
-Each submission must also include the following statement on plagiarism (see above for text): "I (name of student) attest that this work is original, and that no plagiarism has been committed in its preparation and delivery. (signature)"
+Each submission must also include the following statement on plagiarism (see above for text): "I (name of student) attest that this work is original, and that no plagiarism or improper collaboration have been committed in its preparation and delivery. (student's electronic signature)"